 The biggest challenge for India is to make a fast transition to the manufacturing of high-technology electronics.
 Electronic products do need continuous design modifications, as end-users expect creativity and continuous innovation.
 Consequently, the design and development of electronics products is often undertaken by ODMs.
 The earlier a brand engages an ODM for product design and development services, the sooner the product enters high-volume production.

-Chart 4.5: Total Domestic Electronics Production vs. Component Production, value in INR billion, India, FY17-FY26E
+Chart 4.5: Total domestic Electronics production market (including and excluding components), value in INR billion, India, FY17-FY26E

 Chart 4.6: Contribution of Electronics domestic production (incuding components) to Indian GDP, in %, India, FY17-FY26E